hb84ffm/portfolio-tracker/README.md

     - Risk (volatility based on selected timespan from start_date, end_date)
     - Correlation of both assets
   - Charts:
-    - Chart to compare price trajectory of both assets (in ccy of first asset!)
+    - Comparison of price trajectory for both assets (in ccy of first asset!)
-    - Chart to compare return trajectory of both assets (in %)
+    - Comparison of return trajectory for both assets (in %)
-    - Chart to compare volume trajectory of both assets (in traded units)
+    - Comparison of volume trajectory for both assets (in traded units)
-    - Chart to compare risk/return profile of both assets (in %)
+    - Comparison of risk/return profile for both assets (in %)

 ### REQUIREMENTS - WEITER !
 - Python 3.11+ (tested with 3.11.9)